certusone/kb/docs/_sources/peers.rst.txt

 You should run most of your sentries as "full-duplex" nodes.

-Please keep in mind to set your number pf maximum inbound peers in the config file to an appropriate value to get a better view of the network.
+Please keep in mind to set your number of maximum inbound peers in the config file to an appropriate value to get a better view of the network.

 Private nodes